Rebuilding Circles of Trust

 First, I'll share what propelled me to go in search of these recommendations.
 When my memories started arriving, I assumed that the members of a neighborhood support group which I’d been in for eight years would continue to respect me, too, but it wasn’t that easy.
 I wanted to explain that I was the same person who they liked even though I now had a big story that I was unraveling, but we couldn’t talk about it.
 I was careful as much as possible not to share too many details of what I was learning, but I was in an emergency stage of these memories emerging for the first time.
 My general anxiety and fear leaked out and must have been hard to be around.

 A woman in the group came to my home one day, sat on my porch and announced that she thought my memories were false.
 I shook my head and explained the process of how you get memories, how they arrive, and you discern that finally, your deepest self is able to speak.
 She became agitated and angry, and her face got increasingly tight.

-Afterwards, I remembered that previous to this she had told the circle that she and siblings were abused in childhood but she felt that better way was not to address it.
+Afterwards, I remembered that previous to this she had told the circle that she and her siblings were all abused in childhood but she felt that the better way to live with that was not to address it but put it aside.
 I realized it was threatening to her to have me listen to what she was pushing away.
 I reflected upon this and really tried to have an understanding.
 We were making different choices and I needed to respect her as much as I wanted her to respect me.

 Later she insisted to the others in the group that she was being helpful to me by telling me my memories were false.
 I plummeted.
 I had to leave the group.
 We’d become a mismatch.